Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Split Tunneling

-Split tunneling is an advanced VPN feature that lets you fork your connection between encrypted and unencrypted internet access.
-You might want to use split tunneling to get a faster, unencrypted connection for trivial online activity like streaming services.
-At the same time, you can keep a portion of your connection encrypted to hide any sensitive information.
+Split tunneling lets you fork your connection between encrypted and unencrypted internet access.
+For example, you could use split tunneling to get a faster, unencrypted connection for trivial online activities, like streaming content or torrenting, while keeping the connection to your bank account encrypted to hide any sensitive information.

-Let's say you're living in a country whose government censors the internet.
-You might need to use a local website that you can't access from outside the country, which means you can't access that local website with a VPN.
-With split tunneling, you can use a local IP address to access content inside of the country but also filter the other half of your internet usage through the VPN.
+Let's say you're living in a country whose government censors the internet like China or Russia.
+You won't be able to reach a local website that can't be accessed from outside the country while your VPN service is active.
+But with split tunneling, you can use a local IP address to access content inside of the country while filtering other parts of your internet traffic through the VPN.

 DNS Leak Protection